Steering Committee on Reduction of African American Child Deaths

-Applications for appointment to Sacramento County’s Steering Committee on Reduction of African American Child Deaths are due on April 17, 2023.
+We are accepting applications for appointment to Sacramento County’s Steering Committee on Reduction of African American Child Deaths.
+Applications are due by Monday, July 31, 2023.

 The Steering Committee is a community-driven body of dedicated individuals working to reduce deaths among African American children in Sacramento County.

 The Committee was established by a resolution of the Sacramento County Board of Supervisors in June 2013.
 Its ultimate charge is to provide coordination and oversight of efforts, create a strategic plan, monitor implementation, evaluate and report on progress toward reducing the disproportional number of African American child deaths.
 The Steering Committee’s efforts focus on four issue areas:

 - Homicide Related to Child Abuse and Neglect